-Update the Windows Azure Guest OS from the Management Portal
+Update the Azure Guest OS from the Management Portal

-You can configure the update mode of a service that contains web roles or worker roles by using either the Windows Azure Management Portal or by updating the service configuration file.
+You can configure the update mode of a service that contains web roles or worker roles by using either the Microsoft Azure Management Portal or by updating the service configuration file.

 On the left pane choose Cloud Service, then choose the name of the service you want to modify.